manuparra/statsRpkgs/README.md

 lines(data_logs_RSNNS)
 ```

-## Create a simply report with KnitR and Markdown
+## Create a simple report with KnitR and Markdown

 A full example in `knitr_report/report_packages.Rmd` [LINK](knitr_report/report_packages.Rmd) is provided.